reo7sp/kaniku/README.md

 So it's important to list variables even with null initial values to let getters and setters to be automatically generated.

+Getters and setters are available both method-style (`m.getX()`, `m.setX(1)`) and property-style (`m.x`, `m.x = 1`).

 Generated setters emit event `change:VARIABLE_NAME`.

+You can define computed variables via `computed` static method.
+This method makes change event of this computed variable to be emited on depending variable change.
+Also it creates property alias for getter.

 `useUpdates` method requests controller to call model's `update` method on every frame.
-The first argument of `update` method is time between frames.
+The first argument of `update` method is time between frames in seconds.

+To get defaults of model you can use method `getDefaults` which is available both for class and for instances.
+To get all variables of model (including computed) you can use method `getData`.

 ## View
 View provides interface between model and real world.
 Usually views are cocos2d-x Node objects which render game objects on the user's screen.